PipelineAI/pipeline/docs/quickstart/spark/README.md

-# Run Spark on Kubernetes
+# Run Spark on Kubernetes and PipelineAI

 ## Pre-requisites
 * Running Kubernetes Cluster (1.10+)